jarrettmeyer/jarrettmeyer.github.io/_posts/2019-01-28-prayer-by-rabbi-jack-riemer.md

 ---
 layout: post
 title: Prayer by Rabbi Jack Riemer
 date: 2019-01-28
 permalink: prayer-by-rabbi-jack-riemer
 tags: quotes
+description: A prayer from Rabbi Jack Riemer
+thumbnail: /assets/images/quotes.svg
 ---

 I found this prayer while reading to Harold S. Kushner's [When Bad Things Happen to Good People](https://smile.amazon.com/When-Things-Happen-Good-People/dp/1400034728/) and thought it was lovely.
 I hope you like it, too.